 - Common causes of e-scooter accidents

-Since Bird launch of the first rental scooter service in Santa Monica in Sept 2017, it’s safe to say the an entire industry has grown up with electric scooters, electric bikes and electric hybrids for rent throughout urban areas in California and the world.
+Since Bird’s launch of the first rental scooter service in Santa Monica in Sept 2017, it’s safe to say an entire industry has grown up, with electric scooters, electric bikes, and electric hybrids for rent throughout urban areas in California and the world.

-While not everyone loves e-scooters, many people find them fun to ride and appreciate the convenience they offer on short trips when compared to walking, biking or taking transit.
-Plus, because users don’t own the vehicles, they don’t require being concerned theft, parking, repairs or storage, issues.
+While not everyone loves e-scooters, many people find them fun to ride and appreciate the convenience they offer on short trips when compared to walking, biking, or taking transit.
+Plus, because users don’t own the vehicles, they don’t cause concerns about theft, parking, repairs, or storage issues.

 Although they may not seem as dangerous as cars or other modes of transportation, people renting e-scooters are often unfamiliar with these vehicles and can pose a significant risk to riders, pedestrians, and other vehicles around them.
 In addition, as with all two-wheeled vehicles like bicycles and motorcycles, their small size can lead to dangerous situations and cause serious injuries to riders.